rfmoz/keepconf/README.md

         ssh localhost

-For this test, rsync user will be root, add the following line under the commented sync_user:
+For this test, rsync user will be root, add the following line under the commented sync_user in "/etc/keepconf/keepconf.cfg":

         # sync_user = backup
         rsync_user = root